blutorange/js-elbe/README.md

 # Changelog

 ## 0.2.0
-- Fixed Collectors.averageGeometrically, which returned the wrong result.
+- Fixed ICollectors.averageGeometrically, which returned the wrong result.
 - Fixed a bug with ITry#convert and ITry#flatConvert when called on a successful ITry without a backup.
 - Fixed some typings.
+- Changed the behaviour of IStream#limit and other methods expecting an integer argument to a more sane behaviour when a floating point number is given.
-- Changed Collectors.summarize to return NaN for average, min, max, sum, variance. when there are no items.
+- Changed ICollectors.summarize to return NaN for average, min, max, sum, variance. when there are no items.
-- Changed Collectors.sum, Collectors.average, Collectors.averageGeometrically Collectors.averageHarmonically to return `NaN` when there are no items.
+- Changed ICollectors.sum, Collectors.average, ICollectors.averageGeometrically ICollectors.averageHarmonically to return `NaN` when there are no items.
 - Changed the name of Collectors.factor to Collectors.multiply.
 This matches the naming convention of Collectors.sum.
-- Changed Collectors.toMap so that when two items have the same key, it takes the first (not last) encountered item and adds it to the map for that key.
+- Changed ICollectors.toMap so that when two items have the same key, it takes the first (not last) encountered item and adds it to the map for that key.
 This makes it consistent with IStream#unique that also takes the first value.
+- Changed IStream#unique to process items only as requested.
+This makes it work with unlimited streams when limited afterwards.
+This is achieved with a [balanced binary tree](https://www.npmjs.com/package/bintrees) when a comparator is given, and a Set otherwise.
-- Changed IStream.cycle to buffer the items lazily.
-This makes it work with unlimited if streams when limited afterwards.
+- Changed IStream#cycle to buffer the items lazily.
+This makes it work with unlimited streams when limited afterwards.
 - Added a method ICollectors.random.
 This is not cryptographically secure.
 - Added optionality to the error handler parameter of ITry#then, it is now optional.
 - Added optionality to the `skip` parameter of ITry#skip, it is now optional.
 If not